ehashman/website-wics/content/F2014/F14-media-sarah-sharp.md

 kernel.

 So USBFS is basically that interface.
 It is a bunch of system calls.
-The type of system calls that it uses is actually Ioctls.
-Ioctls are like this really weird system call that are like, if you can't find any other system call that fits, then you use this one.
+The type of system calls that it uses is actually `ioctl`s. `ioctl`s are like this really weird system call that are like, if you can't find any other system call that fits, then you use this one.
 Basically you just pass a blob down to it and it gets munged and people fix it in the kernel and decode it.
-For USBFS 2, the goal of that was to replace these ioctl calls which were kind of ugly with standard read-write system calls.
+For USBFS 2, the goal of that was to replace these `ioctl` calls which were kind of ugly with standard read-write system calls.
 It fits that you were sitting there and trying to read data from the device or trying to write data to the device so it would make sense to be able to actually use the read-write system calls.
 And we